manoja328/blog/docs/ML/debug ML systems.md

 # Helpful tips to debug ML systems

 1. Always check your data
 	- Visualize outputs/labels  and the  inputs
 	- Visualize the data distribution and try to find patterns
 	- May also try if simple methods like  Kernel SVM , Random Forest work reasonably.
 If not then some problem with the dataset
 	- Duplicated examples , bad data , corrupted labels
 	- Do you need to do Data processing ?
 		- Mean centering , Whitening etc.
 	- Look for dataset imbalance and biases
 		- Up-sample or Down-sample if you see imbalance
-2. Start by overfitting on few samples by turning the regularization off.
+1. Start by overfitting on few samples by turning the regularization off.
 If the loss doesnot converge to zero then there  might be a problem.
-3. Start with simple model then gradually increase model complexity.
+2. Start with simple model then gradually increase model complexity.
-4. Is the model underfitting or overfitting?
+3. Is the model underfitting or overfitting?
 Simple checks can be done using k-Fold cross validation and seeing train and val losses.
 Run on small version or mini-validation data especially if you are running huge datasets.
-Use Tensorboard or other solutions to visualize the  losses.
+Use Tensorboard, weight&biases or other solutions to visualize the  losses.
    - Underfitting: both train and test errors are high.
 Solutions:
-     1. Increase model complexity
+	   - Increase model complexity
    - Overfitting: train error low but test error high.
 Solutions:
-     1. Collect more data
+     - Collect more data
-     2. Decrease model complexity eg. fewer units, reduce no. of  hidden layers
+     - Decrease model complexity eg. fewer units, reduce no. of  hidden layers
-     3. Regularize:
+     - Regularize:
         - Dropout
         - Batchnorm
         - Early stopping
         - L2 weight decay
         - Ensemble
-5. See that scales of losses are OK
+4. See that scales of losses are OK
    - check for anomaly in gradient values
      -  If you find that gradient are blowing-up then you can perform gradient clipping.
    - check if there are `NaNs `or `Infs` or really weird values.
 Below, I describe a scenario that I faced.
-I was getting  NaNs  while running a Faster-RCNN model.
+	   - e.g. I was getting  NaNs  while running a Faster-RCNN model.
 I checked all the losses and found that my loss for classification was fine.
 But, I was getting NaNs just for co-ordinate regressors.
-Upon digging deep I find that  something like below could be happening:
+Upon digging deep I found that  something like below could be happening:

 ```bash
 1. (x,y) of bounding boxes > H / W of the image.